tammytru/reactnative-firebase-authenform/README.md

-# reactnative-firebase-authenform
+# React Native and Firebase Authentification Form
-CTC onboarding.
-Using Firebase with React Native to create a signin/signup form
+Using Firebase with React Native to create a signin/signup form.